malerba118/nature_spotz_rest_api/README.md

 # nature_spotz_rest_api

+###Overview

-A rest api for a nature service that will allow people to create postings for spots in nature that they feel are worth visiting.
+A rest api for a nature service that will allow people to browse/create postings for spots in nature that they feel are worth visiting.

 The api has been implemented with the django rest framework and I chose to use a